Ultimate Nissan 350z Guide – Everything You Need To Know

 Here at Drifted, we’ve always had a soft spot for cars which have a story behind them, and Nissan’s Fairlady family history certainly doesn’t disappoint.

-With one of the greatest stories in the JDM world, which spans from 1969 until the present day with the 370z, it’s continued to satisfy the needs of petrolheads across the globe throughout that time.
+With one of the greatest stories in the JDM world, which spans from 1969 until the present day with the 370z (which includes a shared FR platform with the Infiniti G35/G37), it’s continued to satisfy the needs of petrolheads across the globe throughout that time.

 With the original Datsun Fairlady 240z being based on a 2.4-litre straight-six engine, the 350z initially featured a 3.5-litre V6 VQ35DE under the hood, before Nissan later upgraded to the VQ35HR.